alvarezrrj/alirey/README.md

 ### Known issues

-+ Slot picker on booking form requires an option to be clicked on (even if the &lt;select&gt; element has a value)
++ Slot picker on booking form requires selects the first slot by default which might be unavailable.
+This could lead to a poor UX if someone goes for that slot and a moment later finds out it's not available.
 + bookings.checkout lags for a few seconds before loading 'pay' button with no loading indicator
++ Line 184 on Livewire\BookingForm `->where('slot_id', $validated['slot_id'])` is wrong: slots may have been soft deleted

 ### For a multi-therapist scenario